 The last area is specifically for cats: using the back of your hand, slowly stroke along the underside of the cat’s jaw and down his neck.
-It is not an actual acupressure point, but it is very relaxing for cats.
+It is not an actual acupressure point, but it is very relaxing, and a great help for calming cats.
 Repeat this three to four times then move to the other side of his face.

 Offering this short acupressure session can make for a less mortified, more relaxed cat.
-The trip to the vet should be less stressful both for you and your veterinarian.
+The trip to the vet should be less stressful both for you, your cat, and your veterinarian.